abustany/moblog-cloud/README.md

 # Moblog cloud

-This is the "platformization" of a homebrewd blogging system I've been using while traveling over the past few years, to take it from a couple of hand-crafted bash scripts to something more robust.
+This is the "platformization" of a homebrewd blogging system I've been using while traveling over the past few years [1], to take it from a couple of hand-crafted bash scripts to something more robust.

 **This project is a work in progress, and is still in a very early stage.**